yisi23/pagebox/README.md

 **OriginMapObject** is **signed JSON** payload containing `url` property - current page URL (not `location.href` which can be changed with history.pushState), `perms` - permissions granted for this page and `params` - restricting specific params values to simplify server-side business logic.

+##Attack Surface.
+Now any XSS pwns the entire website:
+1 page surface * amount of all pages.

+With OriginMap XSS can only pwn functionaly available for XSS-ed page:
+1 page surface * amount of pages that serve given functionality.

-## OriginMap: Next level of XSS protection
+## Next level of XSS protection
 The idea I'm implementing prototype of is to make every page **independent and secure** from others, probably vulnerable pages located on the same domain.

 When we find XSS at `/some_path` we do requests and read responses from anywhere on the whole website on this domain.